-^() Sections highlighted with a blue bar are audited by KPMG.
+^() Sections highlighted with a blue bar are audited by the statutory auditor.
 They include all elements the Company needs to disclose pursuant to art.
 14 to 16 of the Ordinance against excessive compensation in listed companies.

-Paul Bulcke in his capacity as active Chairman, received a cash compensation as well as Nestlé S.A. shares, which are blocked for three years.
+Paul Bulcke in his capacity as active, non-executive Chairman, receives a cash compensation as well as Nestlé S.A. shares, which are blocked for three years.
 This in particular reflects certain responsibilities for the direction and control of the Group including the support to the CEO, the chairmanship of the Nestlé Science & Technology Advisory Council, the support of Nestlé Health Science through its Strategic Advisory Council, and the direct leadership of Nestlé's interests in L'Oréal.
-Paul Bulcke also chairs the 2030 Water Resources Group (WRG) and represents Nestlé as member of the European Roundtable of Industrialists (ERT) and as member of the WEF Community of Chairpersons.
+Paul Bulcke maintains close relationships with important shareholders including through worldwide Chairman's Roundtables.
+He also chairs the 2030 Water Resources Group (WRG) and represents Nestlé as Chairman of the European Roundtable of Industrialists (ERT) and as Chairman of the WEF Community of Chairpersons.
 The remuneration includes all compensation received in relation to these activities.
-His total compensation decreased as previously agreed.

-2019 2018
+dife 2020 2019

-Number Value in CHF Number Value in CHF
+n Value in CHF Number Value in CHF

-Cash compensation 570 000 510 000
+Cash compensation 600 000 570 000

-Blocked shares (market value) (a) 30 734 2 900 060 47 148 3 520 070
+Blocked shares (market value) (a) 2 900 000 30 734 2 900 060

-Total Cash & Shares 3 470 060 4 030 070
+Total Cash & Shares 3 500 000 3 470 060

-Company contribution to compulsory Swiss social security (b) 28 200 28 200
+Company contribution to compulsory Swiss social security (b) 28 440 28 200

-Total compensation 3 498 260 4 058 270
+Total compensation 3 528 440 3 498 260